spectrocloud/librarium/docs/docs-content/workspace/workspace.md

 A workspaces in Palette consists of a group of clusters and namespaces and the resources scoped in those clusters and namespaces.
 Using workspaces enables you to provide application or team-specific governance and visibility into workloads, cost, and usage metrics.

 For example, the application or team workload may be deployed into namespaces across clusters to achieve High Availability (HA), Disaster Recovery (DR), or other organization-specific placement policies.
-Grouping such namespaces and clusters into a workspace provide central management and governance in a multi-cluster distributed environment.
+Grouping such namespaces and clusters into a workspace allows centralized management and governance in a multi-cluster distributed environment.

-The following sections describe various aspects of multi-cluster management via workspaces.
+The following sections describe what Palette workspaces can help you achieve.

 ## Namespace and Resource Management